multimediatechnology/assignment-workflows/03-project/CONTRIBUTING.md

 * Create your patch, **including appropriate test cases**.
 * Follow our [Coding Rules](#rules).
-* Run the full test suite, as described in the [developer documentation][dev-doc], and ensure that all tests pass.
+* Run the full test suite
 * Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit-message-format) and passes our commit message presubmit hook `validate-commit-msg.js`.
 Adherence to the